 Where does this leave us when it comes to academic integrity?
 A not-so-comfy perch.

 While students use their digital environments to enhance and otherwise deepen their educational opportunities, they can also use them to cheat--and many do, with gusto.

 That's where relationships come in, sprinkled with a bit of hope.

 In this century, students are used to working on project-based learning initiatives in groups and communicating across a spectrum of platforms.
 Their use of technology in this process is organic.
 They don't think twice about reaching for an iPad, a mobile device, or a computer.

 Teachers have adapted to the changing landscape of student learning by designing lessons and assignments that encourage less rote memorization and more applications of concepts, critical thinking, creative solutions, and collaboration.

-Any effective teacher, in the traditional classroom or otherwise, first needs to develop an atmosphere of trust, respect and learning to accomplish their goals--that hasn't changed from the 20th century.
+Any effective teacher, in the traditional classroom or otherwise, first needs to develop an atmosphere of trust, respect, and learning to accomplish their goals--that hasn't changed from the 20th century.

 The hope?
-That in the daily deluge of information in which students swim and swipe and tap, they understand that honesty and integrity are the cornerstones of not of a supporting academic integrity policy, but the cornerstones for living fulfilling lives in which they can make positive contributions to the world and generations to come.
+That is the daily deluge of information in which students swim and swipe and tap, they understand that honesty and integrity are the cornerstones of not of a supporting academic integrity policy, but the cornerstones for living fulfilling lives in which they can make positive contributions to the world and generations to come.